 \section{Introduction}

 Bisimilarity is a way to describe that two states of two systems behave in the same way.
-They formalise the fact that one can mimic any execution starting from one state by an execution from the other state, and vice-versa.
-But contrary to language equivalence, which requires to look at whole (possibly infinite) executions, bisimilarity is a local notion, looking only at the next step of the execution.
-As such, bisimilarity is often much more tractable than comparison of trace languages.
+It formalises the fact that one can mimic any execution starting from one state with an execution from the other state, and vice versa.
+In contrast to language equivalence, which requires one to consider entire (possibly infinite) executions, bisimilarity is a local notion, focusing only on the next step of the execution.
+As such, bisimilarity is often far more tractable than the comparison of trace languages.

-Since the seminal work by Park~\cite{park81} for labelled transition systems, a plethora of different notions of bisimilarity arose in various context: for probabilistic~\cite{larsen91}, timed~\cite{wang90}, hybrid~\cite{girard05}, truly concurrent~\cite{vanglabbeek91} systems among others.
-If they reason on very different types of systems, those notions share common grounds: relations with logic, games, fixpoints, or even some form of decidability that have the same flavour.
-This suggested that those theories could be abstracted away into a meta-theory that would witness the essence of these common grounds.
+Since the seminal work by Park~\cite{park81} on labelled transition systems, a plethora of different notions of bisimilarity has arisen in various contexts: for probabilistic~\cite{larsen91}, timed~\cite{wang90}, hybrid~\cite{girard05}, and truly concurrent~\cite{vanglabbeek91} systems, among others.
+Although they deal with very different types of systems, these notions share common ground: connections with logic, games, fixpoints, or even some form of decidability that exhibits a similar flavour.
+This has suggested that these theories could be abstracted into a meta-theory that captures the essence of these shared foundations.